 - Essential oils: Massage your hair with essential oils such as tea tree oil and lavender oil by mixing it with a carrier oil such as coconut or almond oil for 10 minutes in slow circular motions.
 This helps in improving circulation and reducing stress.

 - Fenugreek mask: Soak fenugreek seeds overnight and make a fine paste out of it.
 Apply this from the roots along the length of your hair to the tips.
 Wash with a mild shampoo after an hour.
 Try out his remedy at least once a week.

 - Curd mask: Massage curd to your scalp and keep it for about 15-20 minutes.
 Wash with normal water afterwards.

 - Egg mask: Drop 2 tablespoons of olive oil over 2 egg whites and mix thoroughly.
 Apply this to your head and wash after an hour.

-If stress is the reason behind the hair loss stress relieving exercises will help.
-Yoga and meditation are possible options of relaxing and controlling stress.
+If stress is the reason behind the hair loss stress-relieving exercises will help in hair fall control.
+Yoga and meditation are possible options for relaxing and controlling stress.
 Hair loss resulting from telogen effluvium isn’t permanent.
-It will be able to resume its usual growth pattern in 6 months, However, your hair may take anywhere from 1 to 1 ½ years to regain its former appearance.
+It will be able to resume its usual growth pattern in 6 months, however, your hair may take anywhere from 1 to 1 ½ year to regain its former appearance.

 The vast majority of people have experienced significant hair regrowth after telogen effluvium.
 It is never too early to start addressing hair issues as the sooner you begin the better are your chances of preventing irreversible damage due to severe telogen effluvium.
 Visit us at Traya and speak to our medical professionals who will have a plethora of remedies to facilitate your journey towards healthy hair.